10 Ways to Celebrate Old Fashioned Christmas in Dahlonega GA

 Organized by the Dahlonega Downtown Business Association’s Christmas committee, the annual Dahlonega Christmas Old Fashioned Parade ranks among the town’s most beloved Christmas events

-The 2022 Dahlonega Christmas parade hits the streets of the Historic District on Dec 10 starting at 11AM.
 There will be festive floats, dancing, music, marchers passing out candy for kids, and a special appearance by Santa!

 Prizes are awarded for First Place Float, Car/Truck, and Walkers, as well as one Grand Prize (which St. Peter’s Lutheran Church took home in 2021).

-Note that roads leading into the heart of Downtown Dahlonega will begin being shut down along the parade route a half-hour before start of parade.
+Note that roads leading into the heart of Downtown Dahlonega will begin being shut down along the Christmas parade route a half-hour before start of parade.

 READ MORE: The 20 Best Places to Celebrate Christmas in Atlanta (2022)